cecchi/grunt-contrib-compass/README.md

 Type: `String|Array`

 Lets you specify which files you want to compile.
 Useful if you don't want to compile the whole folder.
 Globbing supported.
-Ignores filenames starting with underscore.
+Ignores filenames starting with underscore unless overridden by `options.ignoreUnderscores`.
 Files must be in the directory you specified in `sassDir`.

+#### ignoreUnderscores

+Type: `Boolean`

+When used with the `specify` option, determines whether to ignore filenames starting with underscores.

 #### imagesDir